avaneev/prvhash/README.md

 This function has an increased preimage resistance compared to the basic hash function implementation.
 Preimage resistance cannot be currently estimated exactly, but the hash length affects it exponentially.
-Also, resistance is usually subject to exchange of forged symbols to "trash" symbols; substitutions usually end up as being quite random, possibly damaging for any compressed or otherwise structured file.
+Also, preimage attack usually boils down to exchange of forged symbols to "trash" symbols (at any place of the data stream); substitutions usually end up as being quite random, possibly damaging for any compressed or otherwise structured file.
+Which means that data compression software and libraries should always check any left-over, "unused", data beyond the valid compressed stream, for security reasons.

 Time complexity for preimage attack fluctuates greatly as preimage resistance likely has a logarithmic PDF of timing.

 The default `prvhash64s.h`-based 64-bit hash of the string `The cat is out of the bag` is `c57b9d8063ba6363`.